hualili/hualili/README.md

 - 👋 Hi, greetings, Harry is here, my github id is @hualili
-- 👀 My experience and expertise are in embedded systems, robotics, edge AI and roboitcs.
+- 👀 My experience and expertise are in embedded systems, edge AI and roboitcs.
 - 🌱 I’m currently working on robotic systems applications for physically challenged people.
 - 💞️ I’m looking to collaborate on the above mentioned field.
 - 📫 How to reach me: hua.li@sjsu.edu